[75] viXra:1009.0076 [pdf] submitted on 29 Sep 2010

 Authors: John A. Gowan

-Comments: 6 Pages. this paper is in three parts due to length
+Comments: 9 Pages.
+Paper is in 3 parts due to length.
+Revising abstract.

-The Cosmos begins with a free form of electromagnetic energy, light, the purest, simplest, and most symmetric form of energy known. through weak-force symmetry-breaking, the primordial light energy is converted into bound forms of electromagnetic energy: atomic matter.
-Atomic matter is a temporally conserved form of light's spatial energy expression.
-In matter, light's raw energy is conserved as mass and momentum; light's symmetry is conserved as charge and spin; light's entropy is conserved as gravity; light's continuity is conserved as temporal causality.
-Energy Conservation, Symmetry Conservation, Entropy, and Causality are the four principle conservation parameters of the "Tetrahedron Model", and constitute the foundation of natural or physical law which underlies and supports the Unified Field Theory of the four physical forces.
+Abstract The Cosmos begins with a (very) high energy form of free electromagnetic energy: light.
+Light is the purest, simplest, and most symmetric energy form known (massless, timeless, chargeless).
+But - evidently there is no sufficient reason to prevent this - light also exists in the alternative form of symmetric particle-antiparticle pairs, which usually simply annihilate, reverting to light.
+Sometimes, however, instead of annihilating, light's alternative form of symmetric particle-antiparticle pairs is converted (through weak-force symmetry-breaking), into asymmetric single particles of bound electromagnetic energy, producing atomic matter.
+Atomic matter is an alternative, bound, massive, and temporally (historically) conserved incarnation of light's free, massless, spatial (and timeless) form.
+In matter, light's raw energy is conserved as mass and momentum; light's symmetry is conserved as charge and spin; light's spatial entropy drive (intrinsic motion) is conserved as matter's temporal entropy drive (intrinsic motion); light's spatial continuity is conserved as historical causality.
+Gravity converts light's spatial entropic domain into matter's temporal entropic domain, and vice versa (gravity creates time from space and vice versa).
+Energy Conservation, Symmetry Conservation, Entropy, and Causality/Information are the four principle conservation parameters of the "Tetrahedron Model", and constitute the foundations of natural or physical law which underlie and support the Unified Field Theory of the four physical forces.
 (See: "The 'Tetrahedron Model' of the Unified Field Theory").
-In this paper we explore the connections between of the four physical forces, with special emphasis upon their symmetry relations under the unifying mantle of Noether's symmetry conservation Theorem: "The charges of matter are the symmetry debts of light".
-The particles of matter bear light's symmetry debts as charges; these charges produce forces which act to return the asymmetric massive system of matter to its symmetric massless origin in light.
+In this paper I explore the connections between of the four physical forces, with special emphasis upon their symmetry relations under the unifying mantle of Noether's symmetry conservation theorem - which I paraphrase as: "The charges of matter are symmetry debts of light".
+The particles of matter bear light's symmetry debts as charges; these charges produce forces which act to spontaneously return the asymmetric massive system of matter to its symmetric massless origin as light (including such processes as particle-antiparticle annihilations; various astrophysical processes converting bound to free energy (stars, supernovas, quasars, etc.); Hawking's "quantum radiance" of black holes, and possibly even "proton decay").
+"Information" and the carbon atom provide connecting links between Life and the abiotic universe.
+"Given" or "underived" physical constants are presumed to originate in the "Multiverse".
+The enduring mystery of the Universe is not in physics but in biology: how do we get from mud to man?
+From the periodic table to Beethoven's ninth symphony?
+From the galaxies to philosophy?
+In some form, the information must be in the atoms from the beginning, or it could not be there at the end.

 [70] viXra:1009.0071 [pdf] submitted on 23 Sep 2010